JonKing93/wildcat/docs/api/python.rst

             preprocess(..., kf_field)
             preprocess(..., constrain_kf)
             preprocess(..., missing_kf_check)
+            preprocess(..., missing_kf_threshold)
             preprocess(..., kf_fill)
             preprocess(..., kf_fill_field)

         Options for preprocessing KF-factors.
 Use ``kf_field`` to specify an attribute field holding KF-factor data when the KF-factor dataset is a set of Polygon features.
 The ``constrain_kf`` switch indicates whether the preprocessor should constrain KF-factor data to positive values.

-The ``missing_kf_check`` indicates what should happen when the KF-factor dataset has missing data.
+        The remaining options indicate what should happen when the KF-factor dataset has missing data.
+The ``missing_kf_check`` can be used to issue a warning or raise an error when the dataset exceeds a certain proportion of missing data.
 Options are:

         * ``"warn"``: Issues a warning
         * ``"error"``: Raises an error
         * ``"none"``: Does nothing

-        The ``kf_fill`` input indicates how the preprocessor should handle missing KF-factor data.
+        The ``missing_kf_threshold`` is the proportion of the KF-factor dataset that must be missing to trigger ``missing_kf_check``.
+The threshold should be a value on the interval from 0 to 1.

+        Alternatively, users can provide fill values for missing KF-factor data using the ``kf_fill option``.
+Using fill values will disable the missing_kf_check.
 Options are:

         .. list-table::
             :header-rows: 1